JoelK27/UFC_Predictor/README.md

 2. **Data**
    Place the raw data file (`UFC Fight Statistics (July 2016 - Nov 2024).csv`) in the `data/` folder.
-   If not present, download it from the official source or your course platform.
+   If not present, download it from the official source (https://www.kaggle.com/datasets/alexmagnus24/ufc-fight-statistics-july-2016-nov-2024).

 3. **Run the Project**
    Start the full workflow with: